|Interesting solutions: Ochominoes|

 Here are a couple of very cool color-grouped solutions found by Adam Criswell, our staunch squire helping out at Ye Olde Gamery at the Maryland Renaissance Festival.
 The second one is especially handsome, containing both sticks and enclosing one color completely:

-PROBLEM SOLVED!
+Why not all 24 forming a snake?
+Question answered.
 As of December 26, 2017, a non-existence proof has come from George Sicherman and his trusty program.
 So a 23-tile snake is the maximum possible, and it has millions of solutions, leaving some 24th piece languishing unpaired.
 Thanks, George, for clearing up this question.
 Some answers are just so... disappointing.
 Still, we're now going to hunt down all the pieces that could be the loner.
+Here's a start:

 |Back to Ochominoes|